ssg13/smarter-balanced-item-viewer/documentation/Technologies.md

 If the md5 sums still do not match another error is logged and the last download is kept.

 #### Zip Archive Extraction
 Java's built in Zip and File libraries are used to extract a zip archive to the local file system.
+The directory structure of the zip file is recreated in the local file system, and the files are extracted into the directories.

 ## Smarter Balanced Libraries

+### Dictionary
+The Smarter Balanced Dictionary is a runtime dependency of the Iris application, and therefore the item viewer service application.
+It provides an API that is used for the dictionary accommodation.
+The item viewer service requires that it is configured and running.

 ### Iris
 The Smarter Balanced Iris is used as a Maven WAR overlay to extend the scripts, styling and functionality of the Iris application into the item viewer service.